Platelets

 How often can I give platelets?

-As often as every 2 weeks, if you like, or 4 weeks after a blood donation.
+As often as every 2 weeks if you like (or 4 weeks after a blood donation and 2 weeks after a plasma donation).
 Many donors find once a month fits into their routine nicely, but everyone is different.

 Changing more lives more often?
 Yes please.